-Super flavorful and incredibly easy to make, this Vegan Stuffed Pepper Soup made in the Instant Pot is the bomb!
+Super flavorful and incredibly easy to make, this instant pot stuffed pepper soup is the bomb!
+It’s delicious, comforting and satiating.

 The taste tester in this family, mainly my husband, gave this recipe a huge thumbs up.
 We actually ate it for 3 dinners in a row with not one complaint and many yums exclaimed!
 We’re talking tasty, comforting and hearty here.